Dwolla/integration-examples/README.md

 ## Getting Started

 Before getting started, please note that many of our example apps share common dependencies—e.g., ESLint, Prettier, and TypeScript.
 As such, their configurations are held within the root project, with each app referencing the root instead of creating its own.
-This means that before you can use any of the example applications, you must first run `pnpm install` in the root project first.
+This means that before you can use any of the example apps, you must first run `pnpm install` in the root project.

 ## Example Applications